 The best way to attract these cuties is to have a good woodpecker bird feeder and copious amounts of water available.
 At certain times of the year, water can be sparse so woodpeckers will go out of there to look for water.
 Another useful tip is to have a bird bath and plant a couple of native Ohio trees (if possible).
 Woodpeckers love a good bird bath and trees, so if they see these things in your garden (plus the food and drink on offer), you have a high chance of attracting them to your garden.

-If you love animals, then you should check out our ongoing article of Animals In Ohio!
+If you love animals, then you should check out our articles on Animals In Ohio!

 If you have favorite Animals In Ohio that we have not mentioned, let us know about them in the comments.
 Who knows – we may feature them sometime!